zechlau14/zechlau14.github.io/projects/Escape-from-Midsummer.md

 6    You did it supernaturally well.
 If the highest die is a dark die, it counts as an Attunement Roll, so the character's Attunement increases if the result is greater than the character's current Attunement.

 If someone at the table feels that it would be interesting if the action fails, they can roll a die against them.
 If this opposition die is greater than the acting character's highest die, then the action fails.
+Combat with fae monsters is an immediate failure.
+Run, hide or look for a creative solution instead.

 If a player is unsatisfied with their result and their highest die was not a dark die, then they may add a dark die to their dice pool and reroll it.